waldur/waldur-homeport/docs/development_guideline.md

         noDataText: 'No users yet.',
         createLink: '', // Param to check if entity can be added to list
         createLinkText: 'Create a backup', // text for link
+        expandable: false, // for entity element to be expandable or not
         hideActionButtons: true // hide or show buttons with actions },
       list: [